 Noise, resolution and sensitivity

-These images show 72ppi (100% on a computer screen) sections of images of a resolution chart, captured with the lens set to 50mm and f/5.6.
+Resolution & Noise: These images show 72ppi (100% on a computer screen) sections of images of a resolution chart, captured using the standard 18-55mm f/3.5-5.6 kit lens at 38mm f/8 setting.
 We show the section of the resolution chart where the camera starts to fail to reproduce the lines separately.
-The higher the number visible in these images, the better the camera’s detail resolution at the specified sensitivity setting.
+The higher the number visible in these images, the better the camera’s detail resolution is at the specified sensitivity.